 An excessive amount of protein intake can cause problems especially when you have kidney-related lupus since a protein-rich diet can lead to kidney organ complications.

 Other harmful foods for lupus are soy products which contain estrogen considered to be risky for lupus.

 Substances in alfalfa sprouts can start a lupus flare while coffee and tea beverages can decrease the iron absorption content of your body by half, eventually increasing the chances of having anemia which is a complication of lupus.

 Highly processed and preserved foods should also be avoided.

 Lupus Diet for You

-Any problem arising from the managing of your lupus diet should be consulted to a doctor so that he can refer you to a registered dietician who can create a diet that will best suit your nutrition requirements.
+Any problem with managing of your lupus diet must be consulted to your doctor so that he can refer you to a registered dietician who can create a diet that will best suit your nutrition requirements.
 But one should remember that there are no difficult rules when planning a diet for a lupus patient like yourself.
-You should just be always aware and be aware of foods that usually start your lupus symptoms.
+You should just be always aware foods that usually trigger your lupus symptoms.
 A lupus diet plan shall effectively help you control the symptoms of lupus as well as improve your general well being.